Chartered Portfolio Manager - Explained

 Table of ContentsWhat is a Chartered Portfolio Manager?What Does a Portfolio Manager Do?Global Academy of Finance and ManagementCPM Designation

 What is a Chartered Portfolio Manager?

 A Chartered portfolio manager is a professional designation for individuals who are specialists in portfolio management.
 The American Academy of Financial Management (AAFM) is the authorized institution that confers the CPM designation on qualified individuals.
 AAFM was later changed to the Global Academy of Finance and Management (GAFM).
 To earn this designation, professionals are required to possess a degree in accounting, finance, tax or law.
 They must also have a minimum of three-year experience in portfolio management.
 Chartered portfolio managers handle investment portfolios and make decisions on behalf of their clients.

-A Little More on What is a Portfolio Manager (CPM)
+What Does a Portfolio Manager Do?